Alonso-del-Arte/chess/doc/Variants.md

 An emperor of one side may be captured, and the game continues if that side has other emperors, or any empresses.

-A check to an emperor must be addressed, unless the only way to address it requires putting another emperor in check.

 A threat to an empress of one side may be ignored if that side still has other empresses, or any emperors.
+But if that side has only one empress and no emperors, a check to an empress must be addressed.

 #### Racing kings